Illinois Lost Its Head

 Illinois has no private prisons and a Democratic supermajority in both chambers, yet it is notoriously difficult to close any state facility.
 We don’t have 50,000 people in prison because of an amorphous “prison industrial complex” hell-bent on selling uniforms, steel doors and honey buns.
 This state’s mass incarceration can be explained by a powerful guards union, Democratic legislators beholden to it, downstate legislators zealous to protect jobs in their districts, and mass media that promote fear-based policies.
 It takes guts to close a prison anywhere, but it is especially hard in Illinois.
 Yet Governor Quinn exemplified true leadership and closed Tamms on January 4, 2013.
 He chose fiscal prudence over pork-barrel spending; evidence-based policies over myth and fear; and human rights over vengeance.

 For centuries, artists have been concerned with systems of ratio, perspective, symmetry, geometry, anatomy, tactility and optics.
 For the last 50 years, they have taken on ecology, real estate, advertising, media, cybernetic, genetic, language, gender, racial and class systems.
-As political artists with real-world political goals, we needed to engage with government systems.
-Prison policies are made by governments and that is where you go to change them.
+As political artists with real-world political goals, we need to engage with government systems.
+That’s legislative art.
+Prison policies are made by the state, so you go to the state to change them.

-This campaign required the endurance, commitment and even obsession that serious art always does, as well as the unity associated with a religious or political movement.
-People who had stumbled alone forged a collective path.
+This campaign required the endurance, commitment and even obsession characteristic of an artistic practice, as well as the faith and unity of hundreds of people working together.
 Tamms prisoners sent critical information, galvanizing testimony and prayers.
-Men once active in enemy gangs publicly spoke side by side about the damage of isolation.
+Men once active in rival gangs publicly spoke side by side about the damage of isolation.
 Even families of men no longer in the supermax lobbied for sons left behind.
 Artists lent their skills, advocates issued statements, attorneys battled in court—and principled public officials stood their ground.
+Those who had stumbled alone for years forged a collective path.
 Out of isolation came solidarity.

-We are enthusiastic about Legislative Art because it is stimulating, unpredictable and rewarding.
+We are enthusiastic about legislative art because it is engaging, unpredictable and rewarding.
 But mainly because it is necessary.
-Real-world politics is new terrain for most artists, but it’s too important to leave to the politicians.

 Below are a selection from among dozens of letters written by men after they were transferred out of Tamms, thanking Tamms Year Ten volunteers for their help in closing the supermax.